openpsi-project/ReaLHF/docs/source/index.rst

 **Efficient at all scales**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ReaL proposes a novel *parameter realloaction* technique.
-It dynamically shifts parameters and changes parallel strategies
+ReaL introduces a novel *parameter reallocation* technique.
+It dynamically shifts parameters and
-of LLMs during training.
-This technique can largely reduce the communication overhead and improve
+adjusts parallel strategies of LLMs during training.
+This technique significantly reduces communication
-GPU utilization for RLHF.
+overhead and improves GPU utilization for RLHF.

-Together with the most advanced
-techniques for LLM training, such as 3D parallelism,
-ZeRO optimization, and offloading,
+Combined with advanced techniques for LLM training, such as 3D parallelism, ZeRO optimization, and offloading,
-ReaL can scale RLHF training to
-hundreds or thousands of GPUs,
-maintaining high throughput and efficiency.
+ReaL can scale RLHF training to hundreds or thousands of GPUs, maintaining high throughput and efficiency.

 Beyond large-scale training, ReaL is also memory-efficient with limited resources.
-For example, ReaL can train 70B LLMs with offloading on a single node.
+For example, ReaL can
+train 70B LLMs with offloading on a single node.

 For more details, check our `introduction page <intro>`_.

 **Easy to use**
 ~~~~~~~~~~~~~~~~~~~~~~~

 Install with PyPI or use our Docker image, then run your experiment with a single command!

 Check our `quickstart guide <quickstart>`_ for more details.

 **Flexible**
 ~~~~~~~~~~~~~~~~~~~~~~~

-ReaL's system implementations are fully decoupled with
-algorithm interfaces.
-Get the best performance for your
+ReaL's system implementations are fully decoupled from algorithm interfaces.
+Achieve optimal performance
-customized application within 100 lines of code!
+for your customized application within 100 lines of code!

+Please refer to our `customization guide <customization>`_ for more details.

 Contents
 ----------------